-4. DIVING WITH THE A1
+4. DIVING WITH THE A2

-The A1 is a full-featured diving computer capable of Nitrox decompression calculations, ascent rate calculations and warnings.
-During a dive the A1 displays information such as depth, dive time, decompression status, water temperature and much more.
+The A2 is a full-featured diving computer capable of multi-gas Nitrox decompression calculations, CCR mode, ascent rate calculations and warnings.
+During a dive the A2 displays information such as depth, dive time, decompression status, water temperature, tank information, true remaining bottom time and much more.
 On the surface after a dive, remaining desaturation time, no-fly time, surface interval and prohibited altitude classes are shown in addition to the watch functions.

-Note that the A1 can be set to three dive modes: SCUBA, APNEA and GAUGE.
+Note that the A2 can be set to three dive modes: SCUBA, APNEA and GAUGE.
 Due to the operational differences between modes, the buttons will have different functions depending on which mode you are using.